-1. On the File menu, select New $\Rightarrow$ Diagram.
+1. On the File menu, select New \Rightarrow Diagram.

 - 2. Enter CS Example as the Diagram Name, and click OK.
 An empty diagram opens in the Diagram Workspace. - 3.
-Select the CS\ACCEPTS data source in the Project Panel.
-Drag it into the Diagram Workspace; this action creates the input data node.
+Select the CS_ACCEPTS data source in the Project Panel.
+Drag it to the Diagram Workspace; this action creates the input data node.